Activiti/activiti-7-developers-guide/components/activiti-cloud-application/cloud-connectors.md

 #### Configuration

-Eventually we'll need to configure the input channel declared above to receive integration requests only for the connector it's intended to.
+Configure the input channel declared above to receive integration requests only for the connector it's intended to.
 Remember that integration requests are sent to the destination defined by the attribute `implementation` of the related service task.
 In our example, `SendRewardToWinners`.

 ```text
 spring.cloud.stream.bindings.rewardConsumer.destination=SendRewardToWinners